-"Right after the diagnosis, I reached out to a parent support group and made a few good friends who were always ready to listen and help."
+"Right after the diagnosis, I reached support group and made a few good friends who were always ready to listen and help.'

-"My main goal was to keep my child happy during intervention and to allow him enough time to relax and enjoy fun activities with our family."
+"My main goal was to keep my child allow him enough time to relax and eniov fun activities with our family.

-"I made therapy fun and normalized my child's life through art, dance as well as swimming through the Special Olympics."
+"I made therapy fun and normalized my child's life through art, dance as well as swimming through the Special Olympics.'

-"I kept a list of my child's strengths and celebrated any progress."
+child's strengths and celebrated any progress.'

-"Early on I talked to my family about my child's diagnosis and felt supported."
+"Early on I talked to my family about my child's diagnosis and